 OCA Student Careers

-The reasons for people coming to study at OCA are unique and individual, but one of the common ones is to learn for a career.
+People have many reasons for studying with us at OCA, but one of the most common is to start a new career.

 You could be launching your career, changing careers, or setting out on something new entirely.
 Whichever stage of the journey you’re at, the skills and knowledge you’ll gain from an OCA qualification will help you on the way to a creative career.

 The Creative Economy in the UK is booming, reportedly growing by 53.1% in the years 2010-17, and supporting 3.12 million UK jobs in 2017 (source: Creative Industries Council).
 Over 2.1 million of those jobs are classified as creative occupations, with the rest supporting creative industries.